-Trump calls Manchester attack perpetrators 'losers'
+Trump calls Manchester attack perpetrators 'evil losers'

 - Trump spoke Tuesday

-Bethlehem (CNN)President Donald Trump on Tuesday slammed those behind the Manchester attack as "losers" and reiterated his call to drive out terrorists.
+(CNN)President Donald Trump on Tuesday slammed those behind the Manchester attack as "evil losers" and reiterated his call to drive out terrorists.

 "I extend my deepest condolences to those so terribly injured in this terrorist attack and to the many killed and the families, so many families, of the victims.
 We stand in absolute solidarity with the people of the United Kingdom," Trump said, in his first comment on the Monday night attack at a concert Manchester, England.